mitsuba-renderer/drjit/docs/autodiff.rst

   <resume_grad>`, :py:func:`dr.isolate_grad() <isolate_grad>`.
 - Interfacing with other AD frameworks: :py:func:`dr.wrap() <wrap>`.

+.. _diff_loops:

 Differentiating loops
 ---------------------

-(Most of this section still needs to be written)
+Dr.Jit supports two reverse-mode differentiation strategies for :py:func:`dr.while_loop() <while_loop>`, selected via the ``max_iterations`` hint.
+The two strategies have very different computational and memory costs, so it is worth understanding which one applies to a given loop.

+- **Sum loops** (``max_iterations=-1``).
+When the differentiable outputs are accumulated sums of per-iteration contributions, the adjoint collapses into a single loop pass with no trajectory storage.

+- **General loops** (``max_iterations=N`` with ``N > 0``).
+For any
+  other loop, Dr.Jit records the loop trajectory during a forward pass and replays it in reverse.
+The hint provides an upper bound on the iteration count so that trajectory buffers can be pre-allocated.

+Forward-mode differentiation of loops requires no hint, since derivatives propagate alongside primal values in a single pass.

+Reverse-mode differentiation of a loop always requires an explicit ``max_iterations`` hint (either ``-1`` or a positive integer); omitting it raises an error.
+Dr.Jit does not pick a default, since the two strategies differ substantially in cost and correctness domain.

-Simple loops
+Sum loops
-^^^^^^^^^^^^
+^^^^^^^^^

-Dr.Jit provides a specialized reverse-mode differentiation strategy for certain types of loops that is more efficient than the default, in particular to avoid potentially significant storage overheads.
+Sum loops admit a specialized reverse-mode strategy that is dramatically more efficient than the general path below, both in compute and in memory.
 It can be used to handle simple summation loops such as

 .. code-block:: python

-   from drjit.auto.ad import Float, Int
+   from drjit.auto.ad import Float, UInt

    @dr.syntax
    def loop(x: Float, n: int):